Zero Visibility is Douglas Yeo's Gripping Story of the Rescue of the Boys Trapped in the Cave in Thailand

 On Saturdays and Sundays Douglas Yeo was signing copies of Zero Visibility at Maywell Lifestyles @ Dempsey 13 Dempsey Rd, Singapore.
-As restrictions are in place you can order directly by emailing Floyd Cowan at email@example.com.
+As restrictions are in place you can order directly by emailing Floyd Cowan at firstname.lastname@example.org.
 Pay by PayPal and have the book mailed to you.
-Zero Visibility will also available at Kinokuniya Books, Singapore, Tango Mango Books & Gifts in Tanglin Mall and Epigram Books when they are allowed to reopen.
+Zero Visibility is also available at Kinokuniya Books, Singapore, Tango Mango Books & Gifts in Tanglin Mall and Epigram Books.

 Douglas Dylan Yeo was the only Singaporean to go into Tham Luang Cave in Thailand to help in the rescue of the Wild Boars football team.
 At 50 years old Douglas was no young buck, but an experienced diver in top condition.
 He had been in many difficult situations during his years of doing salvage and recreational diving.
 As soon as he heard about the boys, he knew he had to do whatever he could to help.
 “I would’ve cleaned toilets if that was what they thought would be my best roll.”
 The 12 boys aged 11 to 17, and their 25-year-old coach, became trapped inside the flooded Tham Luang cave on the border with Myanmar on June 23, 2018 and time was running out.